-It’s not surprising that peanuts are favorite snack food for humans.
-But you might be wondering, are peanuts healthy for birds too?
+It’s not surprising that peanuts make a favorite snack food for humans.
+But you might be wondering, can birds eat peanuts?
+Are they healthy for birds too?

 Yes, birds can have peanuts.
-The Humane Society suggests feeding peanuts to adult birds in Autumn and Winter.
-Birds need extra calories in the colder seasons, and peanuts fill the bill with extra fat and protein.
+The Humane Society suggests feeding peanuts to adult birds in autumn and winter.
+Birds need extra calories in the colder seasons, and peanuts fit the bill with extra fat and protein.